 (where X is the estimated average, s is the estimated standard deviation of the laboratory averages, and t is the 0.025 tail-value from Student's t-distribution with n-1 degrees of freedom).
-The recommended value is provided at the beginning of the certificate in $\mu g/g$ (ppm) units.
-A summary of the results used to calculate the recommended value is listed on page 4 and the names of the laboratories that submitted results are listed on page 5.
+The recommended values are provided at the beginning of the certificate in $\mu g/g$ (ppm) units.

+A summary of the results used to calculate the recommended value for silver and gold are listed on page 4 and page 5 respectively.
+The names of the laboratories that submitted results are listed on page 6.
 The results are listed in increasing order of the individual laboratory averages.